simonfraserduncan/guideguide/README.md

 4) Once you clone this code locally you need to copy the `.env.example` file to a file named `.env` and fill the required values in from your Application Token and [Astra DB connection settings](https://github.com/DataStax-Examples/sample-app-template/blob/master/GETTING_STARTED.md#get-your-astra-db-connection-settings).
 6) Start the example by running `netflify dev` in your local console.

-## How this works
+## How this repo works
 Once the Astra DB credentials are provided, the necessary tables are created in the database.
-The webservice will be available on port 8888 once the application has been deployed.
+The webservice will be available on port 8888 once the application has been deploye